12/3/2024

 For middle and high school students who are still struggling with bridging the gap from learning to read to reading to learn, adaptive blended learning models based on the science of reading will help get them there.
 Science of reading-based programs for middle and high school students can even help solidify their foundational reading skills (phonemic awareness, phonics, etc.) while also developing their understanding of more complex literacy skills.

 Science of reading-based programs like PowerUp are proven to help students become stronger readers.
-In one Arkansas district, sixth-grade students showed a 16% increase on the state-standardized ACT Aspire Reading test after the district implemented the science of reading-based program.
+In one Arkansas district, sixth grade students showed a 16% increase on the state-standardized ACT Aspire Reading test after the district implemented the science of reading-based program.

 In fact, one adolescent science of reading-based program is proven to be up to five times as effective as the average middle school reading intervention.